jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 - System overview sketch
 - Battery operation sketches (for sensors)

+## Life time

+Typical life time performance of a Sensor with LOLIN D1 Mini Pro V2.0.0 and a SHT30 temp/humidity sensor:
+- 6+ months using a 1200mAh LiPo battery
+- 12 months using a 2200mAh Li-Ion battery (not yet passed 12 months, but on its way)
+- Continuous operation using a small 80x55mm 5v solar panel and a TP4056 charger with a 1200 or 2200 mAh battery.

 ## Sensor description

 While HW is standard ESP boards, the sensor code is optimized for lowest power consumption possible.
 Sensors operate in Deep Sleep mode in 5 minute cycles.
 The WiFi module is active in the region of 60 ms.